m-hasan-n/hlp/README.md

 ## Running experimets, training and testing
-To reproduce the same experiments in ICRA-2020 paper with training and testing the HLP algorithm, run:
+To reproduce the experiments in ICRA-2020 paper with training and testing the HLP algorithm, run:

 ```